zzhua/go-quote/README.md

 A free quote downloader library and cli

-Downloads daily historical price quotes from Yahoo and daily/intraday data from Google.
+Downloads daily historical price quotes from Yahoo and daily/intraday data from various api's.
 Written in pure Go.
 No external dependencies.
 Now downloads crypto coin historical data from various exchanges.

 - Update: 6/26/2019 - updated GDAX to Coinbase, added coinbase market